AccelerationConsortium/ac-training-lab/CONTRIBUTING.md

    The `-n, --no-verify` flag of `git commit` can be used to deactivate pre-commit hooks temporarily.

 ### Clone the repository

+The instructions below assume that you are using git's command line interface.
+Alternatively, you may use [GitHub Desktop](https://desktop.github.com/) or the built-in git functionality of your favorite IDE, such as [VS Code's Source Control extension](https://code.visualstudio.com/docs/sourcecontrol/overview).

 1. Create an user account on GitHub if you do not already have one.